 Use every channel available to talk to your customers

-- You might phone or email customers regularly with useful information.
+- You might email customers regularly with useful news and updates.
 Make sure you have permission to contact them in this way.

 - Use social media such as Facebook, Instagram and Twitter to provide updates on business developments, new product launches, achievements and awards.

 - Respond to customer contact quickly and efficiently.
-This will make them feel their feedback is appreciated and acted upon.
+This will demonstrate that their feedback is appreciated and acted upon.